railsadminteam/rails_admin/docs/enumeration.md

 end
 ```

+### Integration with enum plugins

+* The [Enumerize gem](https://github.com/brainspec/enumerize) will automatically generate the appropriate _enum methods.

 ### Multi-select ENUM example using User.roles as example...
 During Create/Update, display a Multi-Select Widget for :roles field.
 Stores/Retrieves the selected options as array into a single db string field as serialized array.